Bamut: Background

+Russian rule

+Soviet rule

 From 1922 to 1934, Bamut was a part of the Ingush Autonomous Oblast.

+On May 26 1926, 50 Cossacks of the Assinovskaya stanitsa who went to mow grass near the Ingush village of Bamut, were surrounded by up to 100 Ingush people with a demand to follow them.
+Some of the Cossacks fled, and the remaining 11 were captured and taken away by the Ingush to the village Bamut, where they were accused of mowing grass on lands belonging to the Ingush.

 In 1944, after the genocide and deportation of the Chechen and Ingush people and the Chechen-Ingush ASSR was abolished, the village of Bamut was renamed to Bukovka, and settled by people from the neighboring republic of Dagestan.
 From 1944 to 1957, it was a part of the Vedensky District of the Dagestan ASSR.

 In 1958, after the Vaynakh people returned and the Chechen-Ingush ASSR was restored, the village regained its old Chechen name, Bummat.

 During the First Chechen War, the infamous Battle of Bamut occurred in the village.

 At the start of the Second Chechen War, in the fall of 1999, the territory of Bamut was completely closed to civilians.
 The settlement was only unblocked again in April 2002.

 In the fall of 2014, by decree of the leadership of the Chechen Republic, a large-scale restoration of the village, which was completely destroyed, was launched.
 The opening of the revived village of Bamut took place on 3 December 2014.

 On 8 September 2019, a referendum was held in Bamut on the transfer of the settlement to the Chechen section of Sunzhensky District.
 According to the official results, 1,565 people (73.61% of residents of Bamut) took part in the referendum, in which 84.98% of people voted in favor of the transfer, and 14.82% of people voted against it.

 Population

+Population of Bamut was majority Ingush in 1926.